- About us

 In Australia, Autism Spectrum Australia (Aspect) has revised its autism prevalence rates from 1 in 100 to an estimated 1 in 70 people in Australia on the autism spectrum.
 ASDs affect almost four times as many boys than girls.
 However, many girls do have ASD, but learn to mask their challenges through imitation and practice.

-ACPC Psychology receives a high number of referrals for the assessment, diagnosis and treatment of Autism Spectrum Disorders and other related developmental conditions from various sources including Paediatricians, General Practitioners, Allied Health Professionals (Speech & Occupational Therapists) as well as schools and preschools.
+ACPC is a reputable provider in the assessment, diagnosis and treatment of individuals with an Autism Spectrum Disorder (including Asperger's Syndrome). and receives a high number of referrals from various sources including Paediatricians, General Practitioners, Allied Health Professionals (Speech & Occupational Therapists) as well as schools and preschools.

-Similar to all referrals to our clinic, a comprehensive assessment is conducted with famiilies for the purpose of creafing an intervention plan specific to the individual needs of your child, adolescent and family.
-The assessment and treatment process at the Autism Specialist Clinic also includes:
+A comprehensive assessment is conducted with famiilies for the purpose of creafing an intervention plan specific to the individual needs of your child, adolescent and family.
+The assessment and treatment process usually includes:

-At ACPC Psychology, clinicians working with children and adolescents, adopt several innovative and creative strategies to increase their client's attention and engagement during sessions whether it may be via online or face to face sessions.
-Not only are our clinicians competent in delivering suitable interventions that will keep our clients engaged throughout sessions, whilst keeping the treatment goals in mind, but our clinicians are also well informed of the many special interests that kids and teens with ASD may have!
-Thus, we develop effective rapport building with our ASD kids and teens, whilst implementing evidence based therapies which leads to maximising outcomes during our therapy sessions...
+Not only are ACPC practitioners competent in delivering suitable interventions that will keep clients engaged throughout sessions, whilst keeping the treatment goals in mind, but they are also well informed of the many special interests that kids and teens with ASD may have!

 Research shows that the average age of being diagnosed with ASD Level 1 for boys worldwide is approximately 8 years of age, in contrast, for girls the age is approximately 13 years of age.
 In recent years however, professionals working with children and adolescents are increasingly receiving referrals for diagnostic assessments of girls due to more awareness that girls on the spectrum may present very differently than males.